-You’ve probably heard the phrase “conversion rate” tossed around quite a bit over the last year or two.
-And that can be a great thing… or a not so great thing.
+You’ve probably heard the phrase “conversion rate” tossed around quite a bit over the years.
+And that can be a great thing if you’re testing your conversion rates… but not so good if it’s inaccurate and you follow the next “guru” advice blindly without running your tests (or for Carrot members, we do this for them).

-So first… let’s dive into the basics of what conversion rate is (specifically for a real estate investor website) and then we’ll dive into why it’s important, how to do it right, and give you a few resources that we use ourselves to improve our conversion rates.
+So first… let’s dive into the basics of conversion rate (specifically for a real estate investor website).
+Then we’ll dive into why it’s important, how to do it right, and give you a few resources we use to improve our conversion rates.

 What Is Conversion Rate?